logo

 Shucked Oysters

 Shucked oyster sizes are based upon the number of individual oysters within a given volume.
-The largest size of shucked oysters are called "counts", followed by "extra selects", "selects" and "standards" and rarely "very small".
-The following list specifies typical numbers of individual oysters within a given volume for the most popular sizes.
+The largest size of shucked oysters are called “counts”, followed by “extra selects”, “selects”, “standards”, and rarely “very small”.

 Counts: 160 oysters or less per gallon